Key Highlights

 Use of Photos, Videos, and Information

-• Submitted videos and information will be used for registration verification, administration, judging, and results announcement.
+• Submitted videos and information will be used for entry review, administration, judging, and results announcement.

 • With parent or guardian consent, the organizer may use participants’ names, photos, video clips, or event outcomes for reasonable promotional purposes.

-• If parents do not agree to public display, please indicate this during registration.
+• If parents do not agree to public display, please indicate this when submitting formal participation information.

 • If the event is cancelled or changed due to special circumstances, administrative arrangements, or force majeure, the organizer will announce the relevant arrangements separately.